MP Estate Planning UK

 Key Considerations:

-• Beneficiaries should report trust distributions on their tax returns.
+• Beneficiaries should declare trust distributions on their Self Assessment tax return, supported by the R185 certificate from the trustees.

 Beneficiary Tax Responsibilities